Tehnix/master-thesis/Chapter/Purely_functional_programming.md

 ...
 ```

-: Using newtypes to distinquish between an email and a username
+: Using newtypes to distinguish between an email and a username

 You are now able to force any consumer of your program \gls{api} to be aware if they are supplying an email or username, instead of simply accepting any form of `String`ly value.